sanghoonleepitt/S100A11_Macrophage/README.md

 ___If your computer spec is not good, your computer may shut down while learning codes.___

-To reproduce the figures published in the paper, as we explained in Section 1, you should contact us and obtain Seurat object file, "SeuratObject_WuetalBassezetalIntegration.rds" and run the rest of the code.
+To run the codes below and reproduce the figures published in the paper, as we explained in Section 1 below, you should contact us to obtain Seurat object file, "SeuratObject_WuetalBassezetalIntegration.rds."

 ## Cancer-cell derived S100A11 promotes macrophage recruitment in ER+ breast cancer